jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3) The Commissioner may make assumptions about the answer to a proscribed question, and making those assumptions is treated as not determining the proscribed question for the purposes of section 91F(4)﻿(a).

 ### 91FG Right to consultation
-Before the Commissioner makes a product ruling, the Commissioner must give the applicant a reasonable opportunity to be consulted if the content of the proposed ruling differs from that requested by the applicant.
+Before the Commissioner makes a product ruling, the Commissioner must give the applicant a reasonable opportunity to be consulted if the content of the proposed ruling differs from that applied for by the applicant.

 ### 91FH Content and notification of a product ruling
 (1) A product ruling must state—Anything that does not contain these statements is not a product ruling.